 Whatever has been going on in the marriage, you should always consider how the news is going to affect your partner emotionally.
 Don't let your fear of telling your spouse you want a divorce tempt you to do something that will only make the situation worse.

 How to Tell Your Spouse You Want a Divorce

 While you may feel your marriage has fallen apart, you should still treat your spouse with respect when telling them your desire to divorce, and sometimes respect is hard.
-Don't skip the divorce conversation and go straight to serving your spouse with divorce papers.
-This tactic is an easy way out, but the easiness is temporary.
+Don't skip the divorce conversation and go straight to serving your partner with divorce papers.
+This tactic is an easy way out, but the ease is temporary.
 By failing to discuss your desire to divorce and moving forward with the paperwork, you will likely miss out on an amicable split and begin a war.
 "Choose a moment when the two of you will have some uninterrupted time.
-Turn off the phones and make sure the children are elsewhere and fully attended," says Sam Margulies, PhD and JD.
+Turn off the phones and make sure the children are elsewhere and fully attended," says Margulies.

 Another thing to avoid is simply packing your bags and leaving one day.
 This tactic is not a mature way of dealing with a subject as serious as divorce and dismantling a family.
 You need to discuss divorce with your spouse, and your spouse should be the first to know of your intentions to divorce.

 Don't tell your family and friends before the talk.
 Divorce is hard enough when it is between two people.
 By bringing others into it, you make the situation more complicated.

 Dealing With Your Spouse's Reaction

 If your spouse is surprised by your desire for a divorce, there will likely be a lot to address once you share your feelings.
 When you explain you want a divorce with your unknowing partner, they are going to begin the process of working through the feelings of loss, hopelessness, depression, and a myriad of other negative emotions you have already worked through—only they didn't want the divorce.
 You are ahead of your spouse in the grieving process.